World Refugee Day To Be Observed On June 20 - UrduPoint

 It is a day to recognize the contributions of refugees in their communities.
 Organizations such as Amnesty International and the International Rescue Committee (IRC) often get involved in various activities for the day.

-Some communities dedicate an entire week that includes World Refugee Day to encourage people to think about the lives of refugees and the human right to a secure place to that one can see as "home".
+Some communities dedicate an entire week that includes World Refugee Day to encourage people to think about the lives of refugees and their human right to have a secure place to that one can see as "home".

 For years, many countries and regions have been holding their own events similar to World Refugee Day.